ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 ## Using Xdebug on a Port Other than the Default 9003

-By default, ddev is set up to contact the default port, port 9003 on your IDE.
+By default, DDEV is set up to contact the default port, port 9003 on your IDE.
 However, if you have something else listening on that port or your IDE does not yet default to 9003, you'll need to change the port.
 (PhpStorm and vscode have switch to supporting 9003 instead of 9000 for some time now.)

 * To override the port, add an override file in the project's .ddev/php directory.
 For example, a file .ddev/php/xdebug_client_port.ini would change to use the traditional old port 9000: